Marble vs. Granite: What Are the Differences?

 There are many different types of marble that you can choose for your kitchen countertop, bathrooms, floors or any other home remodeling project.
 Common types of marble include Carrara, Calacatta, Emperador and Crema Marfil.
 Marble will provide your countertop with a smoother feeling than granite.
 If you are looking for any type of marble, from Calacatta Borghini to Rainforest Green, Marble.com can help you find one that is right for your new countertop.

 Granite is formed underground when magma cools, allowing for large crystals of minerals to develop.
 These crystals are what gives granite its color.
 Granite is a very popular material for use in home remodeling projects and is often used for kitchen and bathroom countertops.
 White granite is the most commonly used color, though many color variations of granite exist.
 The natural flecks and grains of the stone will create a unique and pleasing look.
 If you are looking for something more bold and attention grabbing, perhaps you consider green, blue or red granite.
 Each slab of granite has variation in color over its surface, meaning that each slab is unique.
 Because granite is available in so many different colors, you will even be able to find granite that looks like marble.
-If you are looking to purchase granite, Marble.com offers 158 different variations on its website.
+If you are looking to purchase a granite countertop, Marble.com offers 500 different variations on its website.

 As referenced, granite can be found in an endless amount of styles, some of which will even give you the look of other natural stones like marble.
 Granite comes in many different colors – some giving off a calmer and distinguished feeling, and others giving off a bold feeling that will instantly turn the attention of your guests to your granite countertop.